-But both ideas are hard to process, in an environment like ours.
+But both ideas aren’t so easy, in an environment like ours.

 1).
 Running this plant as a public-private partnership in a place like ours would be about nothing but an invitation of the most bureaucratic processes possible.
 It would be about an invitation of extortion in everything we plan to do, and eventually failure.

 2).
 Communal ownership with all the farmers that the UCF works with?

 Uganda has previously had lots of communally-owned farmers’ cooperatives, including some that even managed to set up processing plants like the one we are striving to develop, but which have since collapsed, just because they were communally owned.